Dish Scrubber - Replacement Head Only

-This removable-head dish brush has a white teakwood or bamboo handle and brush head, with stiff agave fiber (vegan) plant bristles.
+This removable-head dish brush has a white beechwood or bamboo handle and brush head, with stiff sisal fiber (vegan) plant bristles.
 It is held together with silver metal wire, and includes a small wire loop at the end for hanging dry.

 Replaces: plastic handled dish brushes.
 Can be used to wash general dishes as well as to loosen stuck on food.

 Longevity: Each brush head can be used for 1-3 months or longer.
 Make sure to not submerge or soak the wooden parts in water.
 Hang to dry or place in a dry spot after using it.

 If you find your brush head is not staying dry, dip the bristles in vinegar occasionally to help kill bacteria.
 The wood and bamboo are naturally antibacterial but the vinegar will help too.

 Storage and Care: To reduce cracking, keep the parts dry and do not soak or submerge them in water.
 Cracking is normal for brushes over time.
 They are biodegradeable and won't last forever like plastic!

 The brush head is fully replaceable so when it's worn out, slide it out from the metal wire and replace the head.
 Keep reusing the handle until it is worn out.
 Don't apply undue pressure on the handle or it will break.